gauravjagpal/plan-et-continentally/README.md

 - ### Make use of available backend functionality

   The use of the backend framework allows users to create a profile, leave a review and/or edit any of the books on the site (with authorisation), as well as deleting their own comments should they wish to.
-CORS were used to achieve this
+CORS was used to achieve this

 - ### Store data on an external cloud database

-  I used a PostgreSQL database for this project Django frameworks were used to achieve this.
+  I used a PostgreSQL database for this project.
+The Django framework was used to achieve this.

 # User Experience/UX